schemar/terraforming-mars-turn-bot/README.md

 This bot informs a user when it is their turn in a game of https://github.com/bafolts/terraforming-mars.

-It doesn't work perfectly for drafting or quick turn succession.
+It doesn't work perfectly for drafting.

 ## Installation